Save-All-The-Pets/dog_attributes/README.md

 Terriers and Toy Terriers were treated as Terriers and Toys in the AKC rankings.
 American/English Cocker Spaniel
 Compliance could affect the data; certain dog owners may be less likely to register their dogs even though it's required in all three localities.
+Mixed breeds were not categorized, and were thus excluded.

 ## Contact the author